BMClab/BMC/README.md

 BMC
 ===

-Data Analysis in Biomechanics and Motor Control
+Scientific Computing in Biomechanics and Motor Control

 Marcos Duarte